aleksibovellan/wazuh-alerts-to-signal/README.md

 ## Overview

-These two cron-repeated automated scripts parse and classify Wazuh alert JSONs into 3 x alert categories, and automatically send them into their relevant Signal chat groups named:
+These two (2) scripts are cron-repeated, and they parse and classify Wazuh alert JSONs into three (3) different alert categories, and automatically send them into their relevant Signal chat groups, named in this project:

 1. General Alerts
 2. Portscans
 3. Login Attempts

-- Automatically refreshes Wazuh API tokens to avoid token time-outs
+- The scripts also automatically refresh Wazuh API token to avoid token time-outs
 - Queries Wazuh alert JSONs via Elasticsearch (on Wazuh Docker stack)
 - Runs from cron every minute and/or can be triggered manually
-- Included: optional NordVPN integration with autoconnect, killswitch and LAN allow settings
+- Optional guide: NordVPN integration with autoconnect, killswitch and LAN allow settings

 ### Alert Routing Logic